alastairpatrick/nopy/README.md

 $ npm install
 ```

+Python dependencies may also be placed in a `python.devDependencies` section.
+Currently, these are treated exactly the same as `python.dependencies`.
+The distinction is in what is documented: a dev dependency might only required by those developing a project and need not be installed to just use it.
+In the future, dev dependencies might not be installed in some cases.

 ## Using nopenv to run programs in the local python environment

 The nopenv tool is similar to nopy.
 Rather than invoking the python interpreter with a python script, it is used to run executable programs in the context of a python environment, including locally installed python modules.
 For example, it is useful for running executables installed by some python packages.

 The [mako](http://www.makotemplates.org/) python package will be used as an example in this section.
 It is a popular template library.
 It is not related to nopy in any way but is a useful example because it installs an executable called mako-render that we might want to run.
-To install mako, add it to the `pythonDependencies` section of `package.json`:
+To install mako, add it to the `python.dependencies` section of `package.json`:
 ```
 {
   "name": "myproject",